willnjohnson/MysteryPicSearch/README.md

 ## Usage
 * Run the script from the command line:
- > python MysteryPic.py
+ > python MysteryPic.py --fast

 * To stop scanning once a strong match is found:
- > python MysteryPic.py --early
+ > python MysteryPic.py --fast --early

 ## Output
 Results will show in the terminal, including any matches above the threshold (default is 95% similarity).
 If found, you'll see the banner filename, match probability, and XY coordinates.